DataDog/integrations-core/oracle/README.md

 #### After installing either the JDBC Driver or the Instant Client

-Finally, create a read-only datadog user with proper access to your Oracle Database Server.
+Create a read-only `datadog` user with proper access to your Oracle Database Server.
 Connect to your Oracle database with an administrative user (e.g. `SYSDBA` or `SYSOPER`) and run:

 ```
 -- Enable Oracle Script.
 ALTER SESSION SET "_ORACLE_SCRIPT"=true;

 -- Create the datadog user.
 Replace the password placeholder with a secure password.
-CREATE USER datadog IDENTIFIED BY <password>;
+CREATE USER datadog IDENTIFIED BY <PASSWORD>;

 -- Grant access to the datadog user.
 GRANT CONNECT TO datadog;